 Prescription Cost Analysis (PCA) provides details of the number of items and the Net Ingredient Cost (NIC) of all prescriptions dispensed in the community in England.

 The Prescription Cost Analysis (PCA) publication is a National Statistic release.
-National Statistics Status means that PCA meets the highest standards of trustworthiness, quality, public value, and complies with all aspects of the Code of Practice for Statistics.
+National Statistics status means that PCA meets the highest standards of trustworthiness, quality, and public value and complies with all aspects of the Code of Practice for Statistics.

 We're collecting feedback about our publications.
 You can complete a short survey to help us make our statistical releases more useful and accessible.

 - Prescription Cost Analysis for Scotland on the National Services Scotland website

 - Prescription Cost Analysis for Wales on the Welsh Assembly Government website

 - Prescription Cost Analysis for Northern Ireland on the Health and Social Care Northern Ireland website

 - previous Prescription Cost Analysis publications produced by NHS Business Services Authority (2019 onwards)